TNTECHARC/TALUS-legacy/README.md

 The list will be added here and finalized when we get to the stage of adding them.
 ###### Note:
 You can tell us your idea for Talus to do [here](https://docs.google.com/forms/d/e/1FAIpQLSeFa8XaVLIra4dBYN972fmorVdxVl_9EeBlFkYPPKFkGGHmSQ/viewform?usp=sf_link).

-### Raspberry Pi Wiring
-We have several new servo boards purchased.
-We have already taken apart the previous wiring.
-The new servo boards are set up by servo number (Sets of 4).
-The servo board is plugged in on the Raspberry Pi GPIO (3.3V).
-The power supply is plugged into the main body servo board (5V).
-The hands servo board will be addressed later.

 ### Alexa Moving Motors
 After setting up all of the wiring, we will try and recreate a similar project to [this](https://www.instructables.com/id/Animate-a-Billy-Bass-Mouth-With-Any-Audio-Source/) for the movement.